realworldocaml/book/en/09-functors-draft.md

 Up until now, we've seen modules play a limited role, serving as a mechanism for organizing code into units with specified interfaces.
-But OCaml's modules play a bigger role in the langauge, acting as a powerful toolset for structuring large-scale systems.
-This chapter will introduce you to the more powerful parts of that toolset, including functors and first-class modules, and we'll demonstrate how to use them effectively in your software designs.
+But OCaml's module system plays a bigger role in the langauge, acting as a powerful toolset for structuring large-scale systems.
+This chapter will introduce you to functors, one of the more powerful elements of this toolset, and will show how to integrate them into your software designs.

-A functor is, roughly speaking, a function from modules to modules.
-Functors can be used to solve a variety of code-structuring problems,
+Functors are, roughly speaking, functions from modules to modules, and they can be used to solve a variety of code-structuring problems,
 including:

 * _Dependency injection_, or making the implementations of some